 Know the symptoms of oral cancer

-Most cases of oral cancer are linked to cigarette smoking and heavy alcohol use.
+According to the American Cancer Society, an estimated 54,540 people will be diagnosed with oral cavity or oropharyngeal cancer in 2023 in the United States, and 11,580 people will die from the disease.
+Most cases of oral cancer are linked to cigarette smoking, heavy alcohol use and the human papillomavirus.
 Tobacco use plus alcohol poses a much greater risk than using either substance alone.
 Smokeless tobacco, a form of tobacco placed into the mouth and not burned, also can significantly increase the risk for oral cancer.

 A variety of symptoms may indicate oral cancer including: